jjsch-dev/esp32-cam-demo/README.md

 # ESP32 Camera Demo

-Code provided in this repository gets the image from camera and prints it out as ASCII art to the serial port.
+Code provided in this repository use the esp32-camera componet of idf for get the image using a webserver.

 ## Build Status